rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-014/index.md

 [![a scene with lightning and a hi-poly character model](rg3d.jpg)][rg3d_twitter] _Click to watch a [video demo of one of the new examples][rg3d_twit]._

-[rg3d] by is a game engine that aims to be easy to use and provide large set of out-of-box features.
+[rg3d] is a game engine that aims to be easy to use and provide large set of out-of-box features.
 Some of the recent updates:

 - Render to texture - it is possible to render scenes into textures.